← Splor Blog

 • Screen Printing: A traditional method where ink is pushed through a mesh stencil onto the fabric.
 It’s ideal for bold, solid designs and large production runs.

-The garment you choose will interact differently with each method, so let’s explore all of the factors to consider.
+The garment you choose will interact differently with each method, so let’s dive into all of the factors to consider.

 Key Factors in Garment Selection

-• Cotton: A top choice for both screen printing and DTF.
-Cotton absorbs ink well, making it perfect for screen printing layers and DTF’s detailed designs.
+• Cotton: A top choice for both screen printing and DTG.
+Cotton absorbs ink well, making it ideal for screen printing’s bold coverage and DTG’s soft, detailed prints.

 • Weave and Texture